jeremyrayjewell/cyber_journal/writeups/tryhackme/advent-of-cyber-2025/day22.md

 ### 6. Challenge PCAP Analysis

+After reviewing RITA output using the provided AsyncRAT dataset, the same workflow was applied to the challenge PCAP (`rita_challenge.pcap`).
 Using the same workflow, the challenge PCAP (rita_challenge.pcap) was analyzed:
 - Converted to Zeek logs
 - Imported into RITA